nats-io/nats.deno/README.md

 JetStream is the NATS persistence engine providing streaming, message, and worker queues with At-Least-Once semantics.
 [Support for JetStream is built-in](jetstream.md).

+## Service API

+The service API allows you to [easily build NATS services](services.md) The services API is currently in beta functionality.